Healthy Recipes Blog

 Jump to Recipe Review Recipe

 Lamb steak is tender and delicious as long as it's cooked to rare or medium rare.
-For the tastiest and juiciest results, I cook it for two minutes per side and a few more seconds on the edges.
+For the tastiest and juiciest results, cook it for just two minutes per side.

-Lamb steak is a delicious and quick alternative to cooking a whole leg of lamb.
-Minimally seasoned with salt, pepper, and cumin and quickly pan-fried in a cast-iron skillet, these steaks are tender and flavorful and make a nice change from beef steaks.
+Lamb steak is a quick alternative to cooking a whole leg of lamb.
+Minimally seasoned with salt, pepper, and cumin and quickly pan-fried in a cast-iron skillet, this tender and flavorful steak is a nice change from beef steaks.
+It has the robust flavor and tenderness of lamb, but unlike recipes such as lamb shanks, it's ready fast, making it ideal for a weeknight dinner.

 Ingredients